meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 Preliminary topoplot results with the spectral GC meaaures for patient **JF_20250225** are shown in the following Figures.
 We implemented a sensitivity analysis across different unipolar re-reference on **Fz**, **Cz**, and **Pz** channels for testing re-reference variability on the middle line, as well as average reference.

 [Faes et al 2011](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.83.051112) and [Trongnetrpunya et al 2015](https://www.frontiersin.org/journals/systems-neuroscience/articles/10.3389/fnsys.2015.00189/full) suggest to use a multipolar reference after the application of ASR and ICA artifact removal, to reduce sensitivity in GC estimations.
+All the GC pairwise directions over the half of the quartile of the amplitude per frequency are statisticially significant after FDR correction $t(2,135)>5.47, p<0.001$.

 These plots included the GC measures for **average** reference